 Monstera like bright light but can tolerate medium to low light.
 A space with enough light to read a book by is a good measure.
 The more light they receive the faster and bigger they will grow.

 When should I fertilize my Monstera?

 Apply a liquid fertilizer every second time you water from mid-Spring to mid-Autumn.
 If your plants are growing rapidly in Summer you can fertilize every time you water.
 Don’t fertilize in Winter.

 Most indoor plants are very happy to be in small pots and will actually benefit from being a bit root bound.
 You can upgrade your pot size by an inch or two once all the soil has roots grown through it there is never any rush to do so.

 When grown indoors, it is best to find the brightest spot possible for your Monstera.
 Enough natural light that you could read a book comfortably is a good place to start.
 Take care in summer that your plant isn’t getting too much hot afternoon sun as it can be scorched from the heat.
 A certain position might be perfect all year round but on a +40°c day the heat and light can quickly exceed what the plant can handle.

-After the first few weeks you will easily be able to gauge how quickly it dries out and work off that routine.
-Over-watering this plant will result in root rot, blackened leaves, and possible death of the plant in extreme cases, but if you forget to water the plant for an extra week or two the plant may not even notice or may just wilt, giving you a very visual sign that it’s time to water.
+Over-watering this plant will result in root rot, blackened leaf tips, and possible death of the plant in extreme cases, but if you forget to water the plant for an extra week or two the plant may not even notice or may just wilt, giving you a very visual sign that it’s time to water.